pnispel/serverless-thumbnail-generator/README.md

 # lambda-thumbnail-generator

-An example of building an api to generate lambda thumbnails on the fly
+Use Serverless + Lambda + API Gateway to generate thumbnails on the fly